How to Sell a House

 Even buying brighter light bulbs can help.
 One of the things I always mention to my clients is to make sure all of their curtains are drawn, and lights remain on when there is a scheduled showing.

 Again the presentation of your home is critical.
 Small things like lighting can make a big difference with no money coming out of your pocket!

 10. Consider a professional cleaning.

-In fact just last week I had a client in Grafton Massachusetts who wanted me to list their home.
-After viewing the property it was clear to me it needed a professional cleaning before anyone set foot inside.
-A tenant had just moved out and the owner did not realize it was not up to snuff.
+In fact, just last week, I had a client in Grafton, Massachusetts, who wanted me to list their home.
+After viewing the property, it was clear that it needed a professional cleaning before anyone set foot inside.
+A tenant had just moved out, and the owner did not realize it was not up to snuff.